trostnik/obs_notes/Life/Programming/Android/Fragment.md

 ![fragment lifecycle states and their relation both the fragment's lifecycle callbacks and the fragment's view lifecycle](https://developer.android.com/images/guide/fragments/fragment-view-lifecycle.png)
 Fragment CREATED.
 The place where savedInstanceState is restored.
 The view is not initialized in this state.
 Fragment CREATED and View INITIALIZED.
 This is the appropriate place to set up the initial state of your view, to start observing LiveData instances whose callbacks update the fragment's view, and to set up adapters on any RecyclerView or ViewPager2 instances in your fragment's view.
+Here onCreateView() and onViewCreated() are called.
+We can override onCreateView() to set view programmatically.
+Inside onViewCreated() the view is already associated with the fragment.
+Fragment CREATED and View CREATED.
+Here onViewStateRestore() is called.
 Fragment and View STARTED.
 The view of fragment is available.
 Fragment and View RESUMED.
 The fragment is fully available.
 Fragment CREATED and View DESTROYED.
 The fragment's view has reached the end of its lifecycle and getViewLifecycleOwnerLiveData() returns a null value.
 At this point, all references to the fragment's view should be removed, allowing the fragment's view to be garbage collected.